ash/raku-course/essentials/loops/exercises/fizbuzz-loop/solution/index.md

 ## Comment

-For a pedantic problem solver, the solution may not be perfect as it prints a space after the colon for those numbers, which did not get any Fizz of Buzz.
+For a pedantic problem solver, the solution may not be perfect as it prints a space after the colon even for those numbers, which did not get any Fizz of Buzz.
 Modify the program to avoid that issue.

 {% include nav.html %}